sudocrystal/scc-compsci/getting-unstuck.md

 # Programming Homework Help Guide

 If you are stuck on your long program homework, use this guide to help you get unstuck!
+***
+**Key Reminder:** Tutors and instructors can guide your thinking, but you will do the actual work.
+The clearer you are in asking for help, the more effective your help session will be.
+***

 ## 1. Understand the Task and the Goal